vaughanknight/vaughan/README.md

 1:1's with all direct and skip reports.

 The meeting agenda is yours, and the purpose is not a status meeting.
-In person meetings are best if possible, however with COVID-19 this is less likely, so video conference is the next best option.
+In person meetings are best if possible, however with locations being across countries at times, so video conference is the next best option.

 For my directs I schedule weekly 1:1's for 30 minutes.
 For my skip reports I